 People can take fish oil capsules with water during a meal.
 If a person typically does not eat much fat at breakfast, they may wish to wait until lunch or their evening meal before taking it.

 Some people experience gastrointestinal side effects when taking fish oil.
-If a person experiences this side effect, they may find it helpful to split their fish oil into two doses and take them at different times of the day.
+If a person experiences this side effect, they may find it helpful to split their fish oil into

 People who split their dose in half may need to take each one at different mealtimes.